LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/UsingAgentAssist/prerequisite-steps.md

 3. Click **Import Bot** in the upper-right corner, and select the downloaded "Booking Bot" JSON file.

-    **Note**: If you have completed the previous step of creating the NLU v2 Domain, the intents will be automatically associated with the correct dialogs in the bots.
+    **Note**: If you have completed the previous step of creating the LivePerson domain, the intents will be automatically associated with the correct dialogs in the bots.
 However, if you have not yet done so, you will need to connect them manually to the appropriate dialog starters using Conversation Builder's Assist tool.

 4. Once uploaded, click the **Agent Connectors** menu option at the top of Conversation Builder.
 5. Select **Add Agent Connector**, and in the resulting form, select your "Booking Bot" user agent from the **Agent User ID** dropdown.
 Ensure that the **Conversation Type** is set to "Messaging," and click **Save**.